nteract/hydrogen/docs/Usage/RemoteKernelConnection.md

 If all you need is a Docker Python environment to execute your code, you can read the section [**Example Jupyter Docker Stack kernel gateway**](#example-jupyter-docker-stack-kernel-gateway) (this method uses **tini** under the hood).

-If you want to add a temporal Kernel Gateway (for development) to your current Docker images or need to modify an existing image to add the Kernel Gateway functionality, read the section [**Example Docker kernel gateway**](#example-docker-kernel-gateway) (this method runs the kernel gateway from an interactive console).

 ## Jupyter Docker Stack kernel gateway